Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus the many sibling tools.
-The description does not mention prerequisites, alternatives, or exclusions, leaving the agent without context for selection.
+No guidance is provided on when to use this tool versus other aggregation tools or alternatives.
+The description does not mention prerequisites, context, or limitations, leaving the agent to infer usage without decision support.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.